 I like to insert a toothpick into the center of one of the muffins; if it comes out clean, they're ready to come out of the oven.
 If not, continue to bake the muffins and check on them every few minutes until ready.

 How to Store & Freeze

-To store: Cover and store the muffins at room temperature for 3-5 days.
+To store: Cover and store the muffins at room temperature for up to 3-5 days.

 To freeze: Let the muffins cool completely after baking, then wrap them individually in plastic wrap or a Ziploc bag and freeze for up to two months.
 When you are ready to eat one, let it thaw at room temperature or heat it up for a few minutes in the oven.

 Love this recipe?
 Please leave a star rating and review in the comments below!
 And don't forget to subscribe to The Baker's Almanac for even more baking recipes and tips.Print